David-Durst/embeddedHaskellAetherling/theory/Basic.md

 1. `Config 2 :: Config 2`
 1. `Map (Config 2) :: (t -> t') -> Seq 2 t -> Seq 2 t'`

+All of the types and values can be used as type parameters for `Config`.
+As shown above `Config 2` uses the integer `2` in a configuration parameter's type.
+`Config (Seq 2 Int)` uses `Seq 2 Int` in a configuration parameter's type.

-For shorthand throughout the rest of the document, we drop the `Meta` label.
+For shorthand throughout the rest of the document, we drop the `Config` label.
 It obfuscates the meaning of the code.
 We provide the configuration parameters with the operator name.
 Operators' type signatures assume that the configuration parameter has already been provided.